AccountGo/accountgo/README.md

 # Manual Installation for development

 1. Clone or download copy of AccountGo solution
-2. Open the solution file in Visual Studio 2012 or later
+2. Open the solution file in Visual Studio 2015 with Update 3 and latest update on "Microsoft ASP.NET and Web Tools"
 3. Build the solution
 4. Publish database to your local (SQL.AccountGo project).
 This include a post deployment script to load initial data.